 Vitamin D Deficiency is Epidemic

 Vitamin D is in the news a lot lately.
-Before you believe too much of what you read in the paper or what you hear on some 24-hour news network blip, you should realize that if you search vitamin D on pubmed to see what has been published in the scientific literature, there are about 60,000 articles available.
+Before you believe too much of what you read in the paper or what you hear on some 24-hour news network blip, you should realize that if you search vitamin D on PubMed to see what has been published in the scientific literature, there are about 60,000 articles available.
 If you read three a day, it would take about 54 years to dig through what has been published.

 Our primary reference is from a clinician's viewpoint, that is someone who likes to see actual improvements in peoples' health and symptoms.